Shibli–Umm al-Ghanam: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Umm al Ghanam had a population of 52, all Muslims.
 In the 1931 census the population of Umm al-Ghanam was counted with that of Reineh, together they had 1015 inhabitants in a total of 243 houses.

 In the 1945 statistics the population of Umm al-Ghanam was counted with that of Mount Tabor, and their total land area was 8,409 dunams, according to an official land and population survey.
 Of this, 232 dunams were allocated for plantations and irrigable land, 6,215 for cereals, while a total of 1,962 dunams were classified as non-cultivable land.

 State of Israel

+In March 2024, thousands of documents from the 1948 war were discovered in Tel Aviv after being discarded near a residential building.
+Among operational files and internal political documents was a written order dated July 1948 and titled “Conduct in Occupied Villages with Population”.
+With regard to Arab al-Subayh, the order stated that no trace was to remain and that “every Arab of the Subayh must be killed.”
+The article reporting the discovery emphasized that the directive was written and signed, rather than conveyed orally.

 The town was formed in 1992 as a result of a municipal merger of the villages of Shibli and Umm al-Ghanam.

 Shibli High School is attended by 270 Arab students, Special educational programs introduced at the school have boosted the Bagrut matriculation pass rate and percentage of graduates attending university.